top of page

 Deflation Valve

-In order to be able to deflate the Falcon as quickly as possible after kiting we decided on two openings in the middle of the trailing edge of the Falcon II.
+In order to be able to deflate the Falcon as quickly as possible after kiting we have now opted for a single opening in the center of the trailing edge of the Falcon-III.
 The amount of air that can escape when the valves are open is very large and allows the kite to be packed quickly.
-Both valves are closed and opened with Velcro.
+The valve can be closed and opened with Velcro.
 A tube made of white spinnaker cloth prevents it from closing itself when the air is deflated.
 Two small flags make it easier to open the Velcro.
-Another small Velcro is fixing the flying lines and bridle systen when packing the kite.
+Another small Velcro is fixing the flying lines and bridle system when packing the kite.

 Kite Trim